There is a website over at e-watchman.com where a former-Jehovah’s Witness by the name of Robert King writes numerous thought-provoking articles.

 This is one thing many in captivity to religious organizations and religious concepts and teachings have not come to realize.
 They think they are disciples of the Christ when the reality is that they are disciples of the organization that holds them captive.

 This can be easily tested: Speak contrary, think differently, believe otherwise, question or challenge the teachings of the captive organization and see what that organization does to you.
 It is an organization of men who are acting upon you, not your true Master, Purchaser, and Owner.
-The organization will treat you as if it gave up it's life in your behalf.
-The organization has taken ownership of another's sheep.
+The organization will treat you as if it gave up its life in your behalf.
+The organization has taken ownership of another’s sheep.

-Those who are Jehovah's Witnesses, for example, are disciples to the Watch Tower Bible and Tract Society.
+Those who are Jehovah’s Witnesses, for example, are disciples of the Watch Tower Bible and Tract Society.
 Charles Taze Russell is held as a cornerstone; as it is the organization he founded.
 I maintain that discipleship has not to Christ.
 It is the organization of the Watch Tower that leads and directs those in the congregations below.
-Failure to live up to the baptismal vow each Jehovah's Witness has taken will lead to disfellowhipment from the organization.
+Failure to live up to the baptismal vow each Jehovah’s Witness has taken will lead to disfellowshipmentt from the organization.

 Thus, it is not the Christ who accepts and disposes of his sheep, but men who think they have the authority to accept and dispose of sheep that is not theirs to accept or dispose of.